-Shikha Dalmia is a senior analyst at Reason Foundation, a nonprofit think tank advancing free minds and free markets.
+Shikha Dalmia was a senior analyst at Reason Foundation, a nonprofit think tank advancing free minds and free markets.

-Dalmia is a Bloomberg View contributor, a columnist at The Week, and writes regularly for Reason magazine.
-She also writes frequently for The Wall Street Journal and numerous other publications such as the Times of London, Time, USA Today and The Daily Beast.
+Dalmia is a columnist at The Week and writes regularly for Reason magazine.
+Her work also appears in The New York Times, The Wall Street Journal and numerous other publications such as The Times of London, Time, USA Today and The Daily Beast.
 She previously served as a columnist for Forbes and the Washington Examiner.

 Dalmia frequently appears on Fox Business Network, BBC Business Matters, MSNBC and other television and radio outlets.

 Dalmia, who taught news writing courses at Michigan State University, earned a Master's degree in mass communication from Louisiana State University.
 She also holds a post-graduate diploma in journalism from the Indian Institute of Mass Communications.